matafokka/SynthFlight/README.md

 1. Adapting markup to work in IE and older browsers.
 Please, create an issue and tell me that you want to work on this project before you're going to do actual coding, so I'll update this repository.

 # FAQ
-## Which browsers are supported?
-All modern browsers (including mobile) and, partially, IE 11.

-It will support older browsers and IE >= 9 in the stable release.

 ## Can a local copy work offline?
 Yes.